Skip to content Accessibility info

 What Does Auto Insurance Cost by Zip Code in Jacksonville?

-According to our 2026 agency data, here are the most common zip codes we insure, with the median annual premium and the range that covers 80% of drivers in each area:
+Below are some of the most common zip codes we insure, along with the median annual premium and the range that covers about 80% of drivers in each area.

-How to read this table: All figures are annual (12-month) costs.
-If you have a 6-month policy, divide by two to see what your bill would look like.
-For example, a $3,011 annual median equals about $1,506 on a 6-month bill.
+How to read this data: All figures are shown as annual (12-month) premiums.
+If you have a 6-month policy, divide the number by two to estimate your bill.
+Example: A $3,011 annual premium equals about $1,506 per 6-month bill.

 Zip CodeAreaCountyMedian (Annual)Typical Range (Annual)